gbracha/metaclasses/proposal.md

 The current state of affairs leads to an ugly wart, where parentheses can change the meaning of an expression.
 Compare:

 `C.staticMethod()` as opposed to `(C).staticMethod()`.
 The former is a static method call, while the latter is an instance method call an instance of `Type`.
 Consequently, it fails.
 This sort of situation is confusing to users; understanding the difference is subtle.

+###Pros

+* Simple

+* Eliminates some scenarios where users might otherwise need to use reflection.

+* Provides a more elegant solution than constructor tear-offs.

+* No syntax changes are needed.

+* Addresses perceived needs, as evidenced by submitted bugs.

+###Cons

+* This does double the number of class objects in runtime as each declared class introduces its own metaclass.

+* People may choose to use `C.new` instead of `new C()`, even when the latter is legal.
+In other words, there would be two ways of doing the same thing, which is regrettable.
+Also, some may object on grounds of style.
+This could be mitigated by defining *new e(args)* as *e.new(args)*.
+I would prefer not to go that route, but it may have some merit in that the obvious, naive thing just works.

+* Does not allow the use const constructors to create constant objects.

+* Does not give an easy way to refer to parameterized types as expressions, e.g., `Type t = List<T>;`.
+That is a separate issue.

 ## Examples